phyzical/docker.versions/README.md

 You can also provide a secondary source via `docker.versions.source` This will be used as a secondary source to show changesets for example if the image is `https://github.com/linuxserver/docker-sonarr` you can also provide `https://github.com/Sonarr/Sonarr` and it will do its best to match up a secondary change with a primary change.

+If no releases are found for primary source, the secondary source will be used as the primary source instead.

 If no primary found secondary will work as if its the primary.

 below are a few examples of what can happen